jjmedinaariza/modelling_book/docs/08-regression_new.md

 sharkey <- read.table(url(data_url), sep = '\t',header = T)
 ```

 As before we create an object with the permanent `url` address and then we use a function to read the data into R. The data that can be saved using an `api` is in tab separated format.
 For this then we use the `read.table` function from base R. We pass two arguments to the function `sep= '\t'` is telling R this file is tab separated.
-The `header = T` function is telling R that is TRUE (T) that this file has a first rwo that acts as a header (this row has the name of the variables).
+The `header = T` function is telling R that is TRUE (T) that this file has a first row that acts as a header (this row has the name of the variables).

 There are many more variables here that we are going to need, so let's do some filtering and selection.
 Let's just focus on a single year, 2012, the most recent in the dataset and just a few select variables.